quyetdc/Shopify-CustomApp-Demo/README.md

 I use `Httparty` gem to make call to Shopify API

-Project use `RSPEC` as the testing framework
+Project use `RSPEC` as the testing framework and `FactoryBot` to create test data

+## TESTING

+In order to run the example test cases, you need to set up your shop domain & shop token first in your `.env` file